 You must also bring your original driver licence or other proof of identity.

 When you transfer the registration into your name, you will have to pay the following fees:

 - if you are transferring the registration for a motorised wheelchair, you will not have to pay the transfer fee.

-- Pay the vehicle registration duty—duty is calculated on the dutiable value (rounded up to the nearest $100), which is the greater of the
+- Pay the vehicle registration duty—duty is calculated on the dutiable value which is the greater of either the

 Selling heavy vehicles

-If you’re selling a heavy vehicle that’s part of the National Heavy Vehicle Accreditation Scheme to a company that is not a member of the scheme, you will need to get a certificate of inspection before you can transfer it.
+If you’re selling a Queensland-registered heavy vehicle that’s part of the National Heavy Vehicle Accreditation Scheme maintenance module and the vehicle will not continue to be in the scheme, you will need to get a certificate of inspection before you can transfer it.

 Visit the National Heavy Vehicle Regulator website for information on adding or removing a vehicle from your fleet.